openwrt/packages/net/adblock/files/README.md

     * => daily updates, approx. 440 entries
 * zero-conf like automatic installation & setup, usually no manual changes needed
 * simple but yet powerful adblock engine: adblock does not use error prone external iptables rulesets, http pixel server instances and things like that
-* supports dnsmasq (default) or unbound as dns backend
+* automatically selects dnsmasq or unbound as dns backend
+* automatically selects uclient-fetch or wget as download utility (other tools like curl or aria2c are supported as well)
-* supports a wide range of router modes, even AP modes are supported
+* automatically supports a wide range of router modes, even AP modes are supported
 * full IPv4 and IPv6 support
 * each block list source will be updated and processed separately
 * block list source parsing by fast & flexible regex rulesets
 * overall duplicate removal in separate block lists
 * additional whitelist for manual overrides, located by default in /etc/adblock/adblock.whitelist
-* quality checks during block list update to ensure a reliable dns server service
+* quality checks during block list update to ensure a reliable dns backend service
 * minimal status & error logging to syslog, enable debug logging to receive more output
 * procd based init system support (start/stop/restart/reload/suspend/resume)
 * procd based hotplug support, the adblock start will be triggered by interface triggers
 * suspend & resume adblock actions temporarily without block list reloading
 * runtime statistics via ubus service call
 * query function to quickly identify blocked (sub-)domains, e.g. for whitelisting
-* automatic block list backup & restore, backups will be (de-)compressed and restored on the fly
+* optional: automatic block list backup & restore, backups will be (de-)compressed and restored on the fly in case of any runtime error
-* add new adblock sources on your own via uci config
+* optional: add new adblock sources on your own via uci config

 ## Prerequisites
 * [openwrt](https://openwrt.org), tested with latest stable release (Chaos Calmer) and with current trunk (Designated Driver)
 * [LEDE project](https://www.lede-project.org), tested with trunk > r98
-* a usual setup with an enabled dns server at minimum - dump AP modes without a working dns server are _not_ supported
+* a usual setup with an enabled dns backend at minimum - dump AP modes without a working dns backend are _not_ supported
 * a download utility: full versions (with ssl support) of 'wget', 'uclient-fetch', 'aria2c' or 'curl' are supported - the Chaos Calmer built-in busybox wget is not
     * Chaos Calmer: download & install the external 'wget' package
     * Designated Driver/Trunk: use built-in 'uclient-fetch' or download & install the external 'wget' package